Mascara is my desert island makeup item.

 When I first wrote this blog post, I initially chose Hourglass as the winner.
 But as time has passed, I’ve come to love Thrive even more.

 I’ve noticed that Hourglass’ formula only “hits” for the first month, and then the quart deteriorates thereafter.
 Thrive provides amazing results for months on end making it a more worthwhile purchase.

 Both products are truly fantastic, though, and I will never go back from tubing!

 Please let me know if you try either of these!?
 Can’t wait to hear how you like them.

-Looking for more beauty posts?
+Looking for more beauty reviews and tips?
 Head to the beauty hub.

 It’s a pre-weekend pick me up: just a little note with links to the latest blog posts, what I’m reading lately, and products I’m obsessed with.
 Think of it as a friend dropping off a surprise latte in the morning--you know?